Policy Filtration for RLHF to Mitigate Noise in Reward Models: Experiments

 \subsection{Benchmarks}

-To demonstrate the effectiveness of our method, we conduct experiments on the code generation task, which is a typical reasoning task where the quality of the responses from code LLMs can be precisely measured.
-Specifically, we compare different algorithms on three widely used benchmarks:
+We conduct experiments on two tasks where the quality of LLM responses can be precisely measured, code generation and math reasoning.
+Specifically, we evaluate the algorithms using the following benchmarks.

 \textbf{HumanEval benchmark and MBPP benchmark.} HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program} are two popular benchmarks for evaluating code LLMs.
-HumanEval consists of 164 hand-written Python problems, each of which is validated using test cases to assess the accuracy of the code generated by a code LLM in a zero-shot setting.
-Similarly, MBPP includes 378 test problems, which also feature problem descriptions, code solutions, and test cases to evaluate the model's ability to generate correct code.
-Both benchmarks play crucial roles in understanding the performance of large language models on code generation tasks.
+HumanEval includes 164 Python problems, each of which is associated with multiple test cases used to assess the correctness of generated code in a zero-shot setting.
+Similarly, MBPP includes 378 problems.

+To train models for these two benchmarks, we select data from 75k Magicoder-OSS-instruct~\citep{wei2023magicoder} and 55k evol-codealpaca-v1~\citep{luo2023wizardcoder} to construct the SFT dataset, the reward model dataset, and the PPO query dataset.
+For SFT, we use all the 130k training samples from Magicoder-OSS-instruct and evol-codealpaca-v1.
+For reward modeling, we curate 7k prompts from these 130k samples and generate five responses using the SFT model for each prompt.
+Following the methodology in \citet{pal2024smaug}, we select two responses with the maximum edit distance to create response pairs for each prompt.
+We use these 7k prompts with generated response pairs as the reward model dataset.
+For policy optimization, we curate 3k prompts from the 130k samples as the PPO query dataset.

-\textbf{LeetCode contest benchmark.} To further evaluate the capability of the model on real-world programming problems, we construct the LeetCode Contest benchmark.
-This benchmark includes competition-level problems designed for human, and therefore is more challenging since it require human-level problem understanding and code generation skills.
+\textbf{LeetCode contest benchmark.} To evaluate code LLMs on more challenging problems, we construct the LeetCode Contest benchmark.
+This benchmark includes competition-level problems designed for human, and therefore is more challenging since it requires human-level problem understanding and code generation skills.
 In this benchmark, we collect 160 problems from LeetCode weekly contests from July 2022 to January 2024.
 For each problem, we include 100 test cases to ensure the generated code is assessed thoroughly.